tundeiness/Real-Estate-Tycoon/README.md

 # Real-Estate-Tycoon

+A Real Estate Investment Trust based in New York invests in houses apartments or condo They try to predict a fair transaction price of a property before it's sold. this is used to calibrate the internal pricing and to keep a tab on market prices.
+REIT currently uses a 3rd party appraisal service.
+REIT found out that the estimates given by inexperienced appraisers were off the mark by $70k on average.
+I am to build a model to predict transaction prices with an average error of under $70.

+## Specifics
+- Deliverable : Trained Model File
+- Machine Learning Task: Regression
+- Target Variable: Transaction Price
+-Win Condition: Mean Absolute Error < $70k

+## Project Scoping:
 - implementing the entire applied machine learning workflow from start to finish and focus on how they work together.